Wholesale prices up 1% in March, energy leads the way again

 SILVER SPRING, Md.
 (AP) — Wholesale prices jumped again in March pushed by another big increase in energy prices, the government reported Friday.

-The Labor Department’s producer price index, which measures inflation before it reaches consumers, rose 1% in March, which follows last month’s 0.5% gain and a record jump of 1.3% in January.
+The Labor Department’s producer price index, which measures inflation before it reaches consumers, rose 1% in March, follows last month’s 0.5% gain and a record jump of 1.3% in January.

 Energy prices jumped 5.9%, the Labor Department said Friday.
 That follows increases of 6% last month, 5.1% in January and 4.7% in December.
+Energy prices accounted for 60% of the March’s advance in wholesale prices, with gasoline costs up 8.8%.

 Over the past year, wholesale prices are up 4.2%, the biggest jump since a 4.5% increase for the 12 months ending in September 2011.

-Core inflation, which excludes volatile food and energy, rose 3.1% over the past 12 months, well past the Federal Reserve’s target of 2%.
+Core inflation, which excludes volatile food and energy, rose 0.7% in March and is up 3.1% over the past 12 months, well past the Federal Reserve’s target of 2%.

+At their meeting in March, Fed policymakers said they expected that inflation would likely rise in the next few months because of supply bottlenecks, but believe it will remain near their 2% target over the longer run.

+Most economists also think the recent surge in prices will be temporary, a result of several factors including the government’s recent fiscal stimulus package and pent up demand due to the coronavirus pandemic.